faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 While the initial purpose for this was to get more visibility on how the users interacted with the interface, we quickly discovered more & broader issues which increased the scope for the project.

-- Users would struggle to find the submit button (the most important action was playing hide-and-seek)
+- Users would struggle to find the submit button

 - About 75% of the users would drop off from the webpage after getting to the application flow.

 - The remaining users who stick, would take ~20 seconds before they started filling details into the application.

-- Only ~10% of the users would stick around to complete the application in one go (~90% needed multiple attempts)
+- Only ~10% of the users would stick around to complete the application in one go

-- About 40% of users filled their applications on a mobile device (on a non-responsive website - we were setting them up to fail)
+- About 40% of users filled their applications on a mobile device
   <br>
   <br>